TakiShiwa/donate-with-upi/README.md

 ## License 📝

-- I do not claim any copyright ownership of the UPI logo, UPI logo is copyrighted and trademarked property of [NPCI.](https://www.npci.org.in/)
+- The UPI logo is a copyrighted and trademarked property of [NPCI](https://www.npci.org.in/).
+I do not claim any ownership of it.

 - These handcrafted UPI donation buttons are released under the [MIT License](LICENSE.md).
 You are free to use, modify, and distribute the buttons in your projects without any attribution required.
 However, a credit to this repository is highly appreciated.